 - Procedure code 43644, which is the Laparoscopic Gastric Bypass code, or

 - Procedure code 43775, which is the Sleeve Gastrectomy code.

 While you are speaking with your insurance provider, ask the representative what your financial responsibility will be as many plans have deductibles or co-pays.

 Our program requires a psychological evaluation and nutrition evaluation by our team members prior to approval for surgery.
 Most insurance providers require this too.
 Many insurance providers require that a six-month nutrition and exercise program be followed prior to approval, while others may require a shorter process.
 Depending on your medical history, you may be required to consult with specialists, for example a cardiologist or pulmonologist, prior to being approved for surgery.

-You will receive a manual by our pre-certification specialist.
+You will receive a manual which will become your greatest reference.
 In addition to all the information about your procedure, this manual will provide lesson plans that you must complete prior to approval.
 These lesson plans will help you start your journey to a healthier way of living and prepare your body for a smoother surgical procedure.
 Part of that healthier plan will include quitting tobacco use, increasing activity and starting some of the rules, that when adhered to after surgery, will increase your success.